secretGeek/documentation/en/getting-started/example.md

 The ExecuteSearch is basically an asynchronous task, executing in the background.

-In cases when we don't need to provide for two-way binding between the View and the ViewModel, we can utilize one of many ReactiveUI Helpers, to notify Observers of a changing read-only value in the ViewModel.
+In cases when we don't need to provide for two-way binding between the View and the ViewModel, we can use one of many ReactiveUI Helpers, to notify Observers of a changing read-only value in the ViewModel.
 We use the ObservableAsPropertyHelper twice, once to turn a generic List<T> into an observable read-only collection, and then to change the visibility of an indicator to show that a request is currently executing.

-This also works in the opposite direction, when we take the `SearchTerm` property and turn it into an observable, so every time a change occurs in the UI, we get notified.
-Using Reactive Extensions, we trottle those events, and ensure that the search occurs no sooner than 800ms after the last keystroke.
-If the user did not change the last value, or if the search term is blank, we ignore the event completely.
+This also works in the opposite direction, when we take the `SearchTerm` property and turn it into an observable.
+This means that we are notified every time a change occurs in the UI.
+Using Reactive Extensions, we then throttle those events, and ensure that the search occurs no sooner than 800ms after the last keystroke.
+And if at that point the user did not change the last value, or if the search term is blank, we ignore the event completely.

 Using the `IsExecuting` observable of `ReactiveCommand`, we derive another